mshernandez5/coinaccount/README.md

 Please change the username and password to non-default values.
 After saving the new configuration, the changes will take effect after starting `vertcoind` (recommended, headless) or `vertcoin-qt` (graphical interface).

 The plugin will need to know how to connect to the wallet, so you will also need a plugin configuration to match in `plugins/Vertconomy/config.yml` relative to the Minecraft server directory.
+If no configuration exists on startup, a default configuration will be created which should be modified to work with your RPC settings.

 The default configuration is as follows: